7 minute read

 You can pick it up, or I am willing to tow the lift to one of the shipping firms in [town name] who can flatbed it to your location.
 All shipping arrangements and fees are the responsibility of the buyer.

-For more details and specifications, go to <link to manufacturer’s product page.
+For more details and specifications, go to the manufacturer’s product page.” (link provided)

-You don’t have to look too closely to notice the specification and jargon in the specification-oriented listing versus the listing talking to the buyer in buyer language.
-The problem-oriented message left the specs out but provided a link to the manufacturer’s spec page.
+You don’t have to look too closely to notice the specification and jargon in the specification-oriented listing versus the listing talking to the buyer in problem-oriented language.
+The problem-oriented message left many of the specs out but provided a link to the manufacturer’s spec page.
+The details it did provide were highly pertinent for someone to understand the product’s age and ability.

-And the results?
+What was the result of these two very different listings?
 The specification-oriented description was listed for two weeks with no bids.
 The problem-oriented listing sold for the same price as the competitor’s minimum bid in four days and three hours.

 A Product Positioning Template